framesurge/perseus/docs/next/en-US/reference/migrating.md

 If you were running Perseus v0.3.x and had ejected, your app's structure is likely to change significantly, as Perseus v0.4.x no longer uses `.perseus/`!
 For example, you can now directly modify the server Perseus runs, allowing you to add your own API routes trivially!
 (See the [custom server example](https://github.com/framesurge/tree/main/examples/core/custom_server) for details.)

 The migration process you follow will be highly unique to your app's structure, though most common use-cases should be covered y the custom server example, linked above.
 If you need any further help, feel free to ask in GitHub discussions or on [Discord](https://discord.com/invite/GNqWYWNTdp), and we're happy to help in any way we can!

-## `cargo-clif` Support

-As of the time of writing, the latest Perseus beta version appears to be failing for unknown reasons with the alternative `cargo-clif` backend, which is generally recommended as a much faster compiler than the default.
-This is considered a critical bug, and is currently tracked [here](https://github.com/framesurge/perseus/issues/246).